syncfusion-content/windowsforms-docs/WindowsForms/ContextMenuStrip/Keyboard-Shortcuts.md

 >**NOTE**:
 > 1. This feature is not applicable for combobox and textbox.
 > 2. By using this keyboard shortcuts we can access the menu items through [`Click`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.toolstripitem.click?view=netframework-4.7.2) event.
-> 3. Refer the [`link`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.keys?view=net-5.0) to know more information about list of Key Enum.
+> 3. To learn more about the list of Keys Enum, go to ['link'](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.keys?view=net-5.0).

 The below code snippet shows how shortcut is assigned to the menu item.